 Tag: computing

-If you are using a free theme with your WordPress blog, you may find yourself stuck with a colour scheme, formatting etc. Here is how to break out of that in fairly easy way.
-I’m going to use Firefox, because that is the browser I…
+Here is how to break out of that in fairly easy way.
+I’m going to use Firefox, because that is the browser I know, but I expect other browsers have similar functionality.

 I am amused by what I typed then…